getlantern/lantern/SPECS.md

 ### Subscription

-Upon successful connection to the bayeux server, the frontend will request subscription to the top-level channel `/sync`[, and may request subscriptions to additional channels like `/sync/vis`, `/sync/settings`, and `/sync/roster`.
+Upon successful connection to the bayeux server, the frontend will request subscription to a channel named `/sync`.
-Each channel corresponds to a section of the UI; updates to the state of each section of UI are sent over the corresponding channel.
-The `/sync/vis` channel carries state for the map visualization, the `/sync/settings` channel carries state for the settings UI, and the `/sync/roster` channel carries state to display the user's Google Talk contacts.
-The top-level `/sync` channel carries global application state, and may additionally carry state for any of its sub-channels by merging it into the top-level state object (explained below).]
--- *may ditch sub-channel architecture*

 ### Initial publication: Initializing the frontend model

-When the bayeux server honors a client's subscription request to a given channel, it should immediately publish a message to that channel with the necessary state to initialize that portion of the model.
-So after processing a subscription request for the top-level channel `/sync`, it should immediately publish a message to that channel like
+When the bayeux server honors a client's subscription request to the `/sync` channel, it should immediately publish a message to that channel with the necessary state to initialize the model like so:

 ```json
 {